pudly/schmopera-hugo/content/articles/the-phoenix.md

 </figure>

 O'Regan's renowned command of _a cappella_ choral writing was very much in high relief in several moments in this production, particularly at the death of Joseph II and Mozart in quick succession, and at Da Ponte's naturalization ceremony, which sported an accurate 24-star United States flag.
 I would generally say, ironically, that this composer shows himself to be considerably better at setting Italian than English for some reason, though it cannot be denied that this could have been an intentional choice in regard to the characters being non-native English speakers.

+>It certainly deserves not only the reviews that will surely come up about it, but a whole book of Platonic dialogues as well!

 However, in arousing such an issue, he also makes the valid point: "What is the United States of America but a bunch of non-English speakers vying to assimilate alongside British colonists?"
 Iconic among these being President Van Buren, chief executive at the time of Da Ponte's death and a native Dutch speaker.